Children's Physiotherapy (Paediatric)

 The ‘Early Years Movement Hub’ which has been produced as a result of the Starting2Move project.
 The Starting2Move Project is led by The Association of Paediatric Chartered Physiotherapists (APCP) to support movement for all, from the very beginning of life.

-Professionals - Make a referral
+Professionals - Make a referral for physiotherapy

 Paediatric Physiotherapy provides assessment and therapeutic intervention within the community to children across Worcestershire.
 We work with a range of children who may have neurological, developmental, orthopaedic conditions, and musculoskeletal conditions.